-☐ Evidence that smoke alarms and any carbon monoxide alarms are in working order at the start of the tenancy.
+- A record of any electrical inspections.
+All appliances must be safe and checks every 5 years are recommended. - Evidence that smoke alarms and any carbon monoxide alarms are in working order at the start of the tenancy.
 Tenants should then regularly check they are working.

-5. Living in your rented home
+Living in your rented home